Uuno Turhapuro muuttaa maalle (video game): Gameplay

 Uuno Turhapuro muuttaa maalle is a traditional 2D side-scrolling game, where the screen continuously scrolls from left to right.
 The player controls the vertical movement of the character Uuno in order to avoid different obstacles and enemies such as birds and angry neighbors.
 The player must travel a certain distance with four lives and earn money in the process.

 The game consists of three different levels loosely based on a movie.
-For example, the first level contains Uuno being pulled by an off-screen car on the dirt road of his hometown while holding a farming plow, the second level shows Unno water skiing, and the third and final level contains Uuno looking for his father's moonshining stills in the local forest.
+For example, the first level contains Uuno being pulled by an off-screen car on the dirt road of his hometown while holding a farming plow, the second level shows Uuno water skiing, and the third and final level contains Uuno looking for his father's moonshining stills in the local forest.

 Reception

 The game sold 1,600 copies before the Christmas of 1986, and 2,000 copies were sold overall.
 Amersoft considered making a sequel, but went bankrupt before any such game could be created.

 The game has gained a cult reputation for its "almost sadistic difficulty level".
 In 2014, journalist Juho Kuorikoski criticized the game's game mechanics and controls, saying that "no one but masochists play Uuno anymore".

 The cassette version was sold in an internet auction in August 2014 for over €250.
 In 2021, the price of the floppy disk version of the game rose again to €3,712 on the Huuto.net website.

 A copy of the game can be found and played by visitors to the Finnish Museum of Games in Tampere, Finland.